Translations: Chinese GB Big5

 Jesus did not speak against the law here.
 He did not disagree with the law.
 (After all, he wrote it!)
 He simply requested that in this particular case for this particular woman that the person throwing the first stone at her in accordance with the law be without sin.
 This turned the tables on her accusers.
 For as Solomon has said, "There is not a righteous man on earth who does what is right and never sins."
 Ecc 7:20 They could have further challenged Jesus asking what gives him the right to impose such a requirement.
 But then again Jesus could have pressed them further concerning their individual sins and found each of them worthy of death as well.
 Thus playing the "sin" card diffused the situation.

-But was Jesus condoning adultery?
-Certainly not.
-He told the woman to go and sin no more.
-Yet today in popular antinomian Christianity if you were to tell the licentious not to sin any more then you will be condemned by others as if you were throwing stones!
+This is often the case today in popular antinomian Christianity where, if you were to tell the licentious not to sin any more, you will be condemned by others as if you were throwing stones!
 Indeed if you follow Jesus' example you will be the one the religious elite will thrown stones at!

 Now concerning civil law, it's interesting that under the Law of Moses murder and adultery were both punishable by death.
 That's God's point of view.
 Then tell me, in this country why is it that murder is punishable by death or life in prison while adultery has no penalty associated with it?
 Indeed in many states while adultery provides a basis for divorce, the fact of adultery does not even come into play when it comes to settlement issues.
 As former-President Clinton has demonstrated along with the media we live in an adulterous land where such behavior goes unpunished because it is the norm.